 Weather and Shelter

 Environmental factors such as being kept outdoors in harsh weather seem to play into a dog’s ability to survive starvation.
-Researchers speculated that cold weather might be tougher on a starving dog than hot weather.
+Researchers speculated that cold weather might be harder on a starving dog than hot weather.
 (2)

 Access to Water

+Dehydration from lack of water can be deadly to dogs.
 Dogs who have neither food nor water are expected to succumb sooner than a dog who only has to go without food.
 Dogs have been known to survive without food or water for 11 to 20 or more days.
 (2)

 Besides losing weight and becoming too skinny, starved dogs experience changes in some blood parameters.
 A 2013 study (9) found the following changes in starved dogs: